 - To reduce the risk of electrical shock, always turn the projector off and disconnect the power cord before changing the lamp. - To reduce the risk of severe burns, allow the projector to cool for at least 45 minutes before replacing the lamp. - To reduce the risk of injuries to fingers and damage to internal components, use caution when removing lamp glass that has shattered into sharp pieces. - To reduce the risk of injuries to fingers and/or compromising image quality by touching the lens, do not touch the empty lamp compartment when the lamp is removed. - This lamp contains mercury.
 Consult your local hazardous waste regulations to dispose of this lamp in a proper manner. - To assure optimal performance from the projector, it is recommended that you purchase a qualified projector lamp for lamp replacement. - If lamp replacement is performed while the projector is suspended upside-down from the ceiling, make sure that no one is underneath the lamp socket to avoid any possible injury or damage to the human eyes caused by fractured lamp. - Ensure good ventilation when handling broken lamps.
-We recommend that you use respirators, safety glasses, goggles or face shield and wear protective clothing such as gloves. - I. Turn the power off and disconnect the projector from the power outlet.
-If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - Locate the arrow mark on the lamp cover.
-Press where the arrow mark is and push to slide the lamp cover in the direction of the arrow.
+We recommend that you use respirators, safety glasses, goggles or face shield and wear protective clothing such as gloves. - 1.
+Turn the power off and disconnect the projector from the power outlet.
+If the lamp is hot, avoid burns by waiting for approximately 45 minutes until the lamp has cooled. - 2.
+Loosen the screws that secure the lamp cover on the sides of the projector until the lamp cover loosens.

-3. Open the lamp cover.
+3. Remove the lamp cover from the projector.